-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent Involvement - Unduplicated Students 20/21 - 100% parents of unduplicated students and students with exceptional needs will be contacted at least once a trimester to provide varied information, training and support.
-21/22 - 100% parents of unduplicated students and students with exceptional needs were contacted at least once a trimester to provide varied information, training and support.
-Maintain 100% parents of unduplicated students and students with exceptional needs will be contacted at least once a trimester to provide varied information, training and support.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and students with exceptional needs will be contacted at least once a trimester to provide varied information, training and support. with exceptional needs were contacted at least once a trimester to provide varied information, training and support. exceptional needs were contacted at least once a trimester to provide varied information, training and/or support. and students with exceptional needs will be contacted at least once a trimester to provide varied information, training and support.
 Student Attendance Establish new baseline 21-22 as 19/20 and 20/21 had atypical attendance data.
 Prior target goal was 95%.
 Due to continued Covid surges and new protocol it was not possible to establish any typical routine or baseline.
 Baseline will be established in 22- 23 school year.
-21-22 - new baseline will be established with increases each year until it reaches 95.5% at which point that attendance rate will be at least maintained.
+Current Attendance Data 22/23 P-2 - 22-23 - 90.5 with increases each year until it reaches 95.5% at which point that attendance rate will be at least maintained.
+23-24 - Goal 92%